-By doing this you will come across as having a professional attitude to your writing and help everyone concentrate on what you written rather than how you have written it.
+By doing this, you will come across as having a professional attitude to your writing and help everyone concentrate on what you have written rather than how you have written it.

 The final arbiter is you

-The more people you get to read your manuscript the more opinions and suggestions you will collect.
-Once two readers have seen your manuscript be prepared for them not to agree on everything.
-Professional editors are likely to back up their suggestions with reasoned explanations but on reviewing their edits, if you feel that you need more explanation or are unclear, you should ask for clarification.
-Whoever you get to check your writing before it moves to the next stage always remember that you will be the one attaching your name to it and as author you are the final arbiter.
+The more people you get to read your manuscript, the more opinions and suggestions you will collect.
+Once two readers have seen your manuscript, but be prepared for them not to agree on everything.
+Professional editors are likely to back up their suggestions with reasoned explanations, but on reviewing their edits, if you feel that you need more explanation or are unclear, you should ask for clarification.
+Whoever you get to check your writing before it moves to the next stage, always remember that you will be the one attaching your name to it and as author you are the final arbiter.

 To let me know about your fiction or creative nonfiction writing do get in touch, perhaps we can collaborate.